Associate Professor in Resilient Cities

 Westbrook and Rostvik: "Solar Energy and Battery Development for Unmanned Aerial Vehicles: Leading to Increased Proliferation?"
-Salus Journal (Charles Sturt University) (Volume VI, Issue 2, September, 2018), 13 pages.
+Salus Journal - Journal of Law Enforcement, National Security, and Emergency Management (Charles Sturt University) (Volume VI, Issue 2, September, 2018), 13 pages.

 Westbrook, "The Regional Dynamics of Japan's Remilitarisation: Preventing Conflict Through Military Interoperability?"
 Japanese Studies Association Journal (Volume XVI, Issue 1, March2018), 25 pages.

 Westbrook, "Brexit and Arms Sales to the Philippines: A Reactive Approach to Human Rights".
 E-International Relations (May 2018), 8 pages.

 Westbrook, "What were the socioeconomic, political and institutional factors influencing the Arms Trade Treaty?"
 Nottingham Trent University Institutional Repository (November 2016), PhD thesis.

 Westbrook, "Norm Diffusion: Understanding Risks in Relation to Identity Formation using Mapping Indices".
 The Parsons Journal for Information Mapping (Volume VIII, Issue 1, January 2016), 5 pages (double columns).